Solanki028/serene-zen-booking/README.md

-# 🧘‍♀️ Aroma Thai Spa
+# 🧘‍♀️ veloraa Spa and massage

 A modern, full-stack wellness website for authentic Thai massage and spa services.
 Features a beautiful frontend for customers and a comprehensive CMS system for content management.